Two months ago, I created a free 28-day email course.

 If you’re a B2B company, consider letting your experts share their best advice in a giveaway course for sign-ups.
 (And no, it doesn’t have to be 28 days long!)

-As long as people taking your course are willing to recommend it after taking it, then you’ve got yourself a great marketing asset!
+As long as people taking your course are willing to recommend it after it, you’ve got yourself a great marketing asset!